skyrim-multiplayer/skymp/CONTRIBUTING.md

 but then can be run with Proton (though some crashes can occur on SP startup and it can be tricky to get Skyrim itself to work with non-ASCII text, for example).

-* Ubuntu 18.04 or 20.04.
+* Ubuntu 22.04.
 Other distros are not tested or are expected to fail:
   * Alpine Linux doesn't work
   * Arch-based distros also [won't be able to run the server](https://github.com/chakra-core/ChakraCore/issues/6613)
-* Clang 12 *(GCC is not supported)*: `sudo apt install clang-12`
+* Clang 15 *(GCC is not supported)*: `sudo apt install clang-15`
 * Python 2 (not 3.x!
 It is needed to build ChakraCore.
 Don't worry, it won't conflict with Python 3):
   `sudo apt install python2`
 * Make sure that your NodeJS and CMake are fresh enough: